AyaFergany/GraduationProject-Alzheimer-s-disease-detection/README.md

 (MCI), and AD.

+# Results

-Results: VGG19 and DenseNet121 performed the greatest in predicting.
+VGG19 and DenseNet121 performed the greatest in predicting.
 VGG19 achieved

 Accuracy = 83.2%, AUC = 96.6%, Precision= 85.0%, Recall= 80.8% and DenseNet121 achieved